-Who wants to rock this fancy but informal & slightly sci-fi up 'do? #Fashion Porn#hairstyle November 3 | Megan Finley meggyfin Photo courtesy of Crochet Clouds.
+Who wants to rock this fancy but informal & slightly sci-fi up 'do? #Fashion Porn#hairstyle November 3 | Megan Finley Horowitz meggyfin Photo courtesy of Crochet Clouds.
 We're always looking for more and MOAR awesome moments in bridal hair explorations.
 This one's got some sci-fi undertones (think Padmé Amidala hair).
 And I'd LOVE to see this rocked with some funky fascinators.
 Check out Crochet Cloud's great tutorial on how to achieve this double braided bun up 'do, for those of you looking for something fancy but informal.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS Becca & Tara's Autumn lesbian historic inn wedding NEXT How to make your own Dungeons & Dragons chocolate dice mold Show/Hide comments [ 19 ] Love this!!
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Becca & Tara's Autumn lesbian historic inn wedding NEXT How to make your own Dungeons & Dragons chocolate dice mold Show/Hide comments [ 19 ] Love this!!
 Too bad my wedding already happend, I would have totally rocked this.
 You should feature more hair and makeup tutorials.
 8 agree Reply LOVE IT!!!! <3 My hair is pretty short now, but I might grow it out again just so I can do this in a few years time! =D Reply Zomg!
 It's everything I want in an updo with none of the suck.
 Wedding hair solved 1 agrees Reply she has got very thick hair though… so it wouldn't quite look like that on me 5 agree Reply Holy shit, you guys.
 I've been quietly freaking out about what to do with my thirty inches of hair, and this might just be the ticket.
 Now to experiment and see if it makes my enormous head look even enormouser.
 1 agrees Reply YAY!
 I think that I found my wedding hair style!
 I have a bitchin' fascinator already, so now I need to test whether this will work on my head.
 Thanks!
 Reply Wedding style?
 I'd be rockin' this look on a regular basis if I knew how to French braid!
 Also, some of the styles on Rapunzel's Resource (http://rapunzelsresource.wordpress.com/style-index/) would be great for weddings.
 Reply I have long, super-fine (as in thin, not fiiiiine 😉 hair too and would LOVE something like this.
 At the risk of being a little unnecessary, I'm thinking of getting some extensions to wrap my hair around, so it looks thicker.
 Hard to say… but I second the request for MOAR HAIR!
 Reply I love this.
 I might just try it this weekend as a way to keep my hair up and out of my face!
 I looked at some of her other hair tutorials too, fabulous!!!!
 And I will add my voice too…more hair!!!
 Reply UMMM!!
 I think I found 2 new hair blogs to be addicted to..
 Reply I agree with some of the other ladies – I have long hair and this would be nice just to wear to work some days! 😀 Reply Totally had to try this immediately, I wear my hair in dutch braids all the time so this was an easy variation.
 Still working on perfecting it and getting a good bun to stay put, but LOVE IT!
 Reply love this!!
 Reply I'm looking into having mine French braided.
 Reply ooh me I want to rock that hair!
 I'm going to practice this and see how I like it, but it already has the Sister Stamp of Approval!
 Reply My hairstylist created an amazing side bun with two french fish braids.
 One across the front and then one across the back with the remaining hair.
 It was the only way to tame my waist length thick hair into a reasonable updo without damaging my hair for which I am very grateful.
 Reply The link is 404 not found.
 I searched the blog and found the tutorial credited to RockMosaic at http://www.rockmosaic.com/2011/10/braided-bun-tutorial.html Reply Good find!
 I swapped the link.
 Reply The link moved again! http://www.gina-michele.com/2014/06/5-hairstyles-for-formal-events-this.html Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.